mahmoud/sedimental/entries/remap.md

 ---
 title: 'Remap: Nested Data Multitool for Python'
+tags:
+  - python
+  - data
+  - boltons
 ---

 > *This entry is the first in a series of "cookbooklets" showcasing
-> some of the more advanced [Boltons][boltons].
-If all goes well, the
+> more advanced [Boltons][boltons].
+If all goes well, the next 5
-> next 5 minutes will literally save you 5 hours.*
+> minutes will literally save you 5 hours.*

 [TOC]